 I love that Kalani is always up for a road trip with me.

-I don’t have photos but if you listen, Kalani shares the seven Sioux Falls, South Dakota restaurants that she and her boyfriend, Hayden, like to eat at.
+I don’t have photos but if you listen, Kalani shares the seven Sioux Falls, South Dakota restaurants that she likes to eat at.

 If you already listened to the episode, thank you!!
 The recipe we talked about for spicy vodka pasta is below.
 It is a small, 2-servings recipe.
 Click the 2x or 3x button on the recipe card to increase the ingredients to serve more people.

 Below you’ll see lots of photos of the different areas of Cossetta that we talked about in our podcast episode—the Market Italian Grocery, the cafeteria-style salads, sandwiches, pasta, and pizza and the pretty desserts and gelato in Pasticceria. (*PLEASE NOTE* menu items and prices in the photos may have changed.)

 Since vodka pasta is new to me, I did a little looking around the internet to learn more about the variations of recipes.
 I’d hate to order it in a restaurant and find out it usually comes with mushrooms.
 Ew.
 Did you hear how Kalani described eating mushrooms on the podcast?